2014 Elk River chemical spill

 Crude MCHM is a chemical foam used to wash coal and remove impurities that contribute to pollution during combustion.
 The "do-not-use" advisory for drinking water from West Virginia American Water's system began to be gradually lifted by West Virginia state officials on January 13 based upon "priority zones."

 On Tuesday, January 14, the company revealed that the tank, which leaked about 7,500 gallons into the ground by the Elk River, had also contained a mixture of glycol ethers known as PPH, with a similar function as MCHM.

-The chemical spill was the third chemical accident to occur in the Kanawha River Valley within the last five years.
-On June 12, 2014 another spill of containment water occurred at the same site.
+The Elk River spill was the third chemical accident to take place in the Kanawha River Valley within the previous five years.
+On June 12, 2014, another spill of containment water occurred at the same site.

 Freedom Industries

 Freedom Industries was founded in 1992 by Melody, and Carl L. Kennedy II.
 On December 31, 2013, Freedom Industries merged with three other companies, Etowah River Terminal, Poca Blending, and Crete Technologies.
-Gary Southern became president of Freedom Industries on December 10, 2013 and remained president until April 2014 when Chemstream appointed a reorganization officer.
+Gary Southern became president of Freedom Industries on December 10, 2013, and remained president until April 2014 when Chemstream appointed a reorganization officer.
 The company distributed chemicals used in coal mining.

 Freedom Industries' Charleston facility was located along the Elk River, approximately 1.5 mi upstream from the river's confluence with the Kanawha River, Previously in use by Etowah River Terminal, the facility stored chemicals in 14 storage tanks with a capacity of 4 million gallons.
 The facility stored chemicals, but did not conduct coal cleaning.
 Eastman Chemical Company was the manufacturer of the crude MCHM.
 Federal and West Virginia state regulators had not inspected the Freedom Industries chemical storage site in Charleston since 1991 when the facility was owned by Pennzoil, according to the West Virginia Department of Environmental Protection (WVDEP).
 Under state law, the facility had been required to have only an industrial stormwater permit, which it possessed.
 Freedom Industries was required to test the rain runoff every quarter, and send the results to the DEP.

 Under the federal Emergency Planning and Community Right-to-Know Act, Freedom Industries filed its "Tier Two" form in February 2013, which contained detailed information about each chemical it was storing at its Charleston facility.
 Following its filing of the tier two form, West Virginia state emergency response officials and Kanawha County emergency planners and responders received copies.
 These entities received copies of the form under law so that its chemical inventory information could be utilized to prepare plans for possible accidents.